metaxorg/MS-Learn-Getting-Started-with-GitHub-Copilot-Guided-Project/M00-GuidedProject/includes/03-interpret-code-with-copilot.md

 ## Add code comments with Copilot

-TODO - Introduction something like: You can use Copilot to auto-complete code comments.
+You can use Copilot to auto-complete code comments.
+This can help you better understand the code, and also help you add comments to your own code.

 1. Navigate to the `Insert` method in **Trie.cs**